-Most homes have air conditioners these days and parents make their little one sleep in AC rooms.
-But is it good to make a baby sleep in an AC room or should you make him sleep in a room with a ceiling fan?
-There is no definite reason to say that AC increases the risk of SIDS and fan does not.
+Most homes have air conditioners these days, and parents make their little ones sleep in AC rooms.
+But is it good to make a baby sleep in an AC room, or should you make them sleep in a room with a ceiling fan?
+There is no definite reason to say that AC increases the risk of SIDS, and fan in the baby room does not.
 But why do people say that you should make your child sleep in a room with a fan and not an AC?
-Let’s find out what are the benefits of making a baby sleep in a room with a fan.
-But before, first understand what is SIDS.
+Let’s find out what is the relationship between fans and SIDS and the benefits of making a baby sleep in a room with a fan.
+But before, first understand what SIDS is.

 What Is SIDS?